OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter01-02-TrainingGames.md

 message came from, but they can see what the message is, without a further layer of encryption using one of the two models we've talked about in previous note passing exercises)

+# More games to use in training
+These are great road tested games for teaching networking principles.
+If you're looking for more ideas for games trainers play, check out:

++ [Games Trainers Play](http://www.worldcat.org/oclc/6016638) and [Even More Games Trainers Play](http://www.worldcat.org/oclc/30318772) for some great ideas.